ZerethjiN/ZerEngine-ECS/README.md

 A simple ECS logic core.

 * /!\ C++23 Minimum /!\
-* Cache Friendly Component managed by Archetypal.
+* Component managed by Archetypal.
 * Dynamic resource added by user and easy to access.
-* Simple implementation of components without inheritance.
 * Application easy to build and run.
 * Multi Threading on systems.